A message from the Team

 Managing Director & Lawyer

-Being a Colombian Lawyer specializing in International and European Law, I possess extensive knowledge in International and European policies, contracts, trade and arbitration.
-This background has provided me with a deep understanding of how Ethics, Law, Artificial Intelligence (AI), and Human Rights are intricately connected and where there exist opportunities for an effective action by our side.
+Being a Colombian Lawyer specialized in International and European Law, I possess extensive knowledge in International and European policies, contracts, trade and arbitration.
+This background has provided me with a deep understanding of how ethics, Law, Artificial Intelligence (AI), and Human Rights are intricately connected and where there exist opportunities for an effective action by our side.

-I am passioned about the dynamic relationship between nations' political and economic spheres, so I pursued a specific Master's degree in order to gain a deep insight into the inner workings of states and their public policies because I believe that this understanding is crucial in addressing the urgent social development challenges that our world faces today.
+I am passionate about the dynamic relationship between nations' political and economic spheres, so I pursued a specific Master's degree in the field to gain a deeper insight into the inner workings of states and their public policies because I believe that this understanding is crucial in addressing the urgent social development challenges that our world faces today.

-Throughout my professional journey in both the public and private sectors, I have meticulously examined the significant roles played by state policies and the business sector in influencing the course of human advancement, thus, I am firmly following this path because our judicial systems need ethical frameworks as Artificial Intelligence continues to take its step in our daily work.
+Throughout my professional journey in both the public and private sectors, I have meticulously examined the significant roles played by state policies and the business sector in influencing the course of human advancement.
+Hence, I am firmly following this path because our judicial systems need ethical frameworks as Artificial Intelligence continues to take its step in our daily work.

 Renzo Díaz Giunta, Perú